Kylie Jenner’s Neon Bikini Launches Deranged Harry Potter Comparison

 “Yh the dentist pics love!!!” another user said.

-The most upvoted response seemed to see one user a little tired-sounding.
+The most upvoted response seemed to come from tired-sounding user.

 “Another day, another photoshopped pic from Kylie,” they said with many individuals agreeing.